George Clooney: Here he spends the summer with his family

 La dolce vita!
 Amal and George Clooney jetted off to Italy for their children’s fourth birthday.
 The weekend will be celebrated in the luxury villa “Oleandra”.

 The corona restrictions are decreasing, summer is approaching – and maybe you will make a detour to Italy during the holidays?
-If you are approaching Lake Como, you should keep your eyes open: George (60) and Amal Clooney (43) spend most of their summer here with their twins Ella and Alexander (both 3).
+If you are approaching Lake Como, you should keep your eyes open: George, 60, and Amal Clooney, 43, with their twins Ella and Alexander, both 3, spend most of their summer here.

 Summer vacation with an animal companion